 Similarly, in the EU, Directive 2003/94/EC, Regulation (EU) No 1252/2014 and Regulation (EU) 2017/1569 lay down the principles and guidelines of cGMP in respect of active substances for medicinal products for human use as well as investigational and medicinal products for human use and require that products are consistently produced and controlled in accordance with the applicable quality standards.
 EU legislation also requires that medicinal products and investigational medicinal products that are imported from third countries are manufactured in accordance with standards at least equivalent to the GMP standards laid down in the EU.
-These rules, together with the detailed EU Guidelines on cGMP that are laid down in EudraLex - Volume 4, provide guidance on, inter alia, quality management, personnel, premises, documentation, production operations, quality control, outsources activities, complaints and product recall and self-inspection.
+These rules, together with the detailed EU Guidelines on cGMP that are laid down in EudraLex-Volume 4, provide guidance on, inter alia, quality management, personnel, premises, documentation, production operations, quality control, outsources activities, complaints and product recall and self-inspection.
 GMP inspections are performed by the competent authorities of the EU Member States, and are coordinated by the EMA in the case of medicinal products that are authorized through the EU centralized procedure.
 Furthermore, specific guidance laying down GMP requirements for the manufacturing of ATMPs that have been granted a marketing authorization and of ATMPs used in a clinical trial setting have been adopted by the EMA.

-If we or any of our third-party manufacturers fail to provide appropriate products or maintain regulatory compliance, the regulator can impose regulatory sanctions including, among other things, the imposition of a hold on clinical trials, the refusal to permit a clinical trial to commence, the refusal to use certain batches of product candidates intended to be used in the clinical trials, the refusal to approve a pending application for a new product, the revocation or non-renewal of a pre-existing approval, or the refusal to accept some non-clinical and/or clinical data generated with material for which that third-party was responsible.
+If we or any of our third-party CMOs fail to provide appropriate products or maintain regulatory compliance, the regulator can impose regulatory sanctions including, among other things, the imposition of a hold on clinical trials, the refusal to permit a clinical trial to commence, the refusal to use certain batches of product candidates intended to be used in the clinical trials, the refusal to approve a pending application for a new product, the revocation or non-renewal of a pre-existing approval, or the refusal to accept some non-clinical and/or clinical data generated with material for which that third-party was responsible.
 As a result, our business, financial condition and results of operations may be materially harmed.

-Manufacturing and increasing manufacturing scale at our in-house manufacturing facilities will require significant resources and substantial regulatory engagement.
-Our commercial manufacturing facility that we are completing in Raleigh, North Carolina, will be subject to ongoing periodic unannounced inspection by the FDA, the Drug Enforcement Administration and other foreign agencies to ensure strict compliance with cGMPs, and other government regulations.
-Accordingly, operating our own manufacturing facilities and maintaining compliant manufacturing capabilities at scale may be costlier than we anticipate or may result in delays.
+Manufacturing at our in-house manufacturing facilities requires significant resources and substantial regulatory engagement.
+Our commercial manufacturing facility in Raleigh, North Carolina, will be subject to FDA inspection, including preapproval inspections, which we may never successfully complete.
+Even if the facility is appropriately qualified, we will be subject to ongoing periodic unannounced inspection by the FDA, the Drug Enforcement Administration and other foreign agencies to ensure strict compliance with cGMPs, and other government regulations.
+Accordingly, bringing our own commercial manufacturing capabilities online and maintaining compliant manufacturing capabilities may be costlier than we anticipate or may result in delays.